TylerGorshing/blackjack/DOCUMENTATION.md

 - **replacement** (bool) - Determines if cards are drawn from the deck with or without replacement.
 If `False` (the default), then cards are drawn without replacement.
 Cards are drawn with replacement if `replacement` is set to `True`.
 This cannot be changed after the deck object has been constructed.

 #### Methods
 This section only details the methods defined in the Deck class.
-Other supported methods are defined in the `Collection` class.
+Other supported methods are detailed in the `Collection` class.

 - **`reset()`** - Resets the deck back to the original 52 playing cards.
 Returns None.